 Taking the detector down and permanently removing the battery is never a wise option.
 Instead, learn why smoke detector false alarms happen and the most common false alarm triggers.
 Know how to determine the difference between a false alarm and a valid alarm—so that you, your loved ones, and your home can stay safe.

-Is the Unit Within 10 Feet From Cooking?
+Detector Is Within 10 Feet From a Stove or Oven

 Particulates from outdoors may cause a nuisance alarm.
 These particulates may be smoke from a barbecue, unusually heavy pollen, insects, or dust.

-Is the Unit Near a Bathroom or Other Steamy Area?
+Detector Is Near a Bathroom or Other Steamy Area

 Steam is not smoke.
 Yet, in sufficient quantities, steam can break the internal circuit that triggers nuisance alarms.
 Smoke alarms located near or in bathrooms are prone to nuisance alarms.